AniTrack/patreon-wrapper/README.md

 🌄 You can also simulates sandbox of fake Patrons for development and code testing purposes

-🍊 This package was also used in [AniTrack](https://anitrack.co) Discord Bot
+🍊 This package was previously used in [AniTrack](https://anitrack.co) before switching to a real payment gateway

 ## Table of Contents